taejs/book-exploring-async-basics/src/introduction.md

 a good foundation of basic knowledge, before we use that knowledge to investigate how Node.js works by building a Node-inspired runtime.

-> This book is developed in the open and has [it's repository here](https://github.com/cfsamson/book-exploring-async-basics).
+> This book is developed in the open and has [its repository here](https://github.com/cfsamson/book-exploring-async-basics).
 > The book and the [accompanying code](https://github.com/cfsamson/examples-node-eventloop) is MIT licensed so feel free to clone away
 > and play with it.